 In this article, we will take an in-depth look at the Korg B1SP, compare it to similar digital pianos, and ultimately decide whether or not the Korg B1SP is worth the money.

-And to better help you, please take a moment to view the interactive table below, which allows you to directly compare the Korg B1SP to other notable digital pianos on the market.
+And to better help you, please take a moment to view the interactive table below, which allows you to directly compare the Korg B2SP (the successor to the Korg B1SP) to other notable digital pianos on the market.

 |Casio PX-160||88||$||Dual Headphone Outputs on Front|